-The final date for submission of applications is 17th May in the year for which entry is sought.
-Earlier application is advisable.
-Application from overseas graduates should be made before 1st May of the year of entry.
-Students from overseas whose first language is not English must provide evidence of proficiency in English (oral and written), and may be required to pass a proficiency test at UCD before being accepted.
+Applications should preferably reach us by 31st March of the year of entry.
+Provisional applications are welcome from students graduating in the current session.
+The deadline for overseas applications is 1st May of the year of entry.
+Students from overseas whose first language is not English must provide evidence of proficiency in English, both oral and written, and may be required to pass a proficiency test.

-For application forms and full particulars of course and lectures contact: Dr Joseph Long, Director, Drama Studies Centre, Blackrock, Co Dublin.
-(Telephone: +353-1-706 8051, Fax: +353-1-706 8048; E-Mail: Joseph.Long@ucd.ie).
+For further information and application form, please contact UCD Drama Studies Centre, Blackrock, Co.
+Dublin.
+(Telephone: +353-1-716 8049; Fax: +353-1-716 8048; e-mail: dramastudies@ucd.ie)

-For details of fees contact the Fees Office, University College Dublin, Belfield, Dublin 4.
-Please note: Financial assistance/scholarships are not normally available.
+For details of fees, contact The Fees Office, University College Dublin, Belfield, Dublin 4.
+Please note that financial assistance/scholarships are not normally available.